Vishnu: The Divine Preserver of the Hindu Universe

 Symbolism and Representations

-Vishnu's iconography is rich in symbolism and profound meanings.
-In his most common representations, he is portrayed as a divine being of extraordinary beauty, with dark blue skinevoking the infinitude of the cosmos.
-Its four arms carry sacred objects, each with a specific meaning:
+The iconography of Vishnu is rich in symbolism and deep meanings.
+In his most common representations, he is depicted as a divine being of extraordinary beauty, with dark blue skin, evoking the infinity of the cosmos.
+His four arms carry sacred objects, each with a specific meaning:

-- The Shell (Shankha): symbolizes the primordial sound OMthe purity and origin of existence.
+- The Conch (Shankha): symbolizes the primordial sound OM, purity, and the origin of existence.

-- The Disk (Sudarshana Chakra): represents the divine mind and the power to destroy ignorance.
+- The Disc (Sudarshana Chakra): represents the divine mind and the power to destroy ignorance.

-- The Apple (Gada): symbolizes the power of knowledge and divine strength.
+- The Mace (Gada): symbolizes the power of knowledge and divine strength.

-- The Lotus Flower (Padma): represents spiritual purity and reality in constant evolution.
+- The Lotus Flower (Padma): represents spiritual purity and the ever-evolving reality.

-Vishnu is often depicted resting on the cosmic serpent Shesha (also known as Ananta), floating on the primordial waters.
-This image symbolizes the state of divine yoga between the cycles of creation.
-Its celestial vehicle is the mighty eagle Garuda, which represents the Vedas and spiritual wisdom.
+Vishnu is often depicted resting on the cosmic serpent Shesha (also known as Ananta), floating over the primordial waters.
+This image symbolizes the divine yoga state between cycles of creation.
+His celestial vehicle is the mighty eagle Garuda, representing the Vedas and spiritual wisdom.

-"Vishnu is all that exists; he permeates the sky, the earth and all living beings.
-He is the past, the present and the future."
+“Vishnu is everything that exists; he permeates the sky, the earth, and all living beings.
+He is the past, the present, and the future.”

 (Vishnu Purana, 1.22.38)